mplewis/digiglass/README.md

 Having issues?
 Try clearing the app's cache: `digiglass --clear-cache`

+Still having issues?
+Odds are Digi-Key changed their HTML format.
+They probably broke the app's screen scraping.
+Let me know and I'll try and fix it—or dig in yourself!
+Screen scraping is fun.

 # Contributions

 Bug reports, fixes, or features?
 Feel free to open an issue or pull request any time.
 You can also tweet me at [@mplewis](http://twitter.com/mplewis) or email me at [matt@mplewis.com](mailto:matt@mplewis.com).